philsquared/a-tdd/README.md

 ![Accelerated TDD](atdd-icon.png)

-# Accelerated TDD - for more productive C++
+# Accelerated TDD - for more productive Python

-This repository contains supplimentary material for my C++ TDD course, "Accelerated TDD".
+This repository contains supplimentary material for my Python TDD course, "Accelerated TDD".
-This branch is bases on Google Test examples.
+This branch is specific to Python, with PyTest and Hypothesis.
+See other branches for my C++ version(s).

 * [References](refs.md)